-- 8. Repeat steps 6 and 7 for the second injector if it was removed. - 9.
-Install the injector hold-down nuts and tighten in four steps to 2.0 kg-m (14.5 ft-lb) in 0.5 kg-m (3.6 ft-lb) increments.
+8. Repeat steps 6 and 7 for the second injector if it was removed.

+9. Install the injector hold-down nuts and tighten in five steps to 15 ft-lb in 3 ft-lb increments.

-- 10. Rotate the engine clockwise to compress the injector push rod sufficiently to remove the hardened pin; then repeat for the second injector.
+10. Rotate the engine clockwise to compress the injector push rod sufficiently to remove the hardened pin; then repeat for the second injector.

 11. Install the injection control rack by first engaging the governor linkage sleeve; then secure to the injection pump fuel controls with the pivot screws.
-Tighten to specifications.
+Tighten to 11 in.-lb.